fbaube/mlog/README.md

 [简体中文](/docs/README-zh-CN.md) [Русский](/docs/README-ru.md)

 ## Description
+-->
+mlog (multi-logger) is a fork of github.com/go-ozzo/ozzo-log (MIT license).

+It has these mods and enhancements:

+* HtmlSimple logger target, which send to an HTML element ID, and converts every newline to `<br/>`
+* Emojis for each logging level, added at the start of each log message

+_(resume old README)_

 ozzo-log is a Go package providing enhanced logging support for Go programs.
 It has the following features: